sjsikora/sjsikora/README.md

 I am...
 - currently an undergrad in computer science at UBC Okanagan.
 - bouncing between Seattle, Washington 🇺🇸 and Kelowna, British Columbia 🇨🇦.
-- super interested in biological questions that can be answered with deep learning!
 - a rock climber!
 Find me at your local crag, being bullied by my sport climbing friends to go leading!

 ## What am I working on now?